Information for participants

 How does it work?

-The treatment program lasts for two years.
-Once the court gives you a Drug and Alcohol Treatment Order you will need to talk to a health clinician and Corrective Services officer to find the best treatment plan for you.
+The treatment program lasts for up to two years.
+Once the court gives you a Drug and Alcohol Treatment Order you will need to talk to a health clinician and a Corrective Services officer to find the best treatment plan for you.

 As well as completing the treatment, you will need to attend court a lot so you can talk to the magistrate about your progress and any issues you are facing.